jeffsteward/HAM-forest/server/README.md

 **Components of the Game Board**

 Board
---> narrative box
+- narrative box
--------> story text
+    - story text
--------> command history
+    - command history
--------> interactives
+    - interactives
---> prompt box
+- prompt box
---> animations
+- animations

 Narrative box: contains a running history of the game story, commands, and interactions
 Prompt box: is where the player enters commands in the format of short, imperative statements
+Animations: run behind the narrative box and prompt box

 **Components of the Game Window**

 Window
---> animation/interactive hybrid
+- animation/interactive hybrid

 ### Narratives

 Narratives are a series of connected scenes.
+Scenes can be guided or self directed.

 ### Interactives